jojo259/pit-grinder-mod-final/README.md

 *Although this guide is built for IntelliJ, it will work with any IDE you choose as long as you set the java executables properly.*

-- Clone the repo & open it up with Intellij
+- Clone the repository and open it up with Intellij.
 - Don't worry!
 Things will break when you first open it up, this is normal!
-- Go to `File -> Project Structure -> Project` and set the SDK to 1.8 (You can click `Add SDK -> Download JDK` And that will also work!)
+- Go to `File -> Project Structure -> Project` and set the SDK to 1.8.
+(You can click `Add SDK -> Download JDK` (And that will also work!)
 - Now we need to set the gradle version.
-Click on the `Gradle` tab (Default is in the top right tab), click the gear and then hit `Gradle Settings`
+Click on the `Gradle` tab (the default is in the top right tab), click the gear, and then hit `Gradle Settings`
-- Now assign the gradle jvm to JDK 17.
+- Now assign the Gradle JVM to JDK 17.
 Like in step 3, you may use the downloaded Amazon Corretto build.
-- Sync your gradle tasks in the bottom left by hitting the reload icon & wait for everything to load
+- Sync your Gradle tasks by hitting the reload icon and wait for everything to load.
-- Now to build, go back to the gradle tab and click `Tasks -> build -> jar` and in a few minutes you can find the jar in the build
+- Now to build, go back to the Gradle tab and click `Tasks -> Build -> Jar` and in a few minutes you can find the jar in the build folder.

 ### Contributing